OsirisTerje/osiristerje.github.io/content/archive/2017-12-29-how-to-resolve-cases-of-visual-studio-no-tests-appearing.md

  &lt;/PropertyGroup&gt;</pre>
 You can select both .net core 1 or 2, and any valid .net framework version.

-For a list of target framework monikers, see <a title="https://docs.microsoft.com/en-us/dotnet/standard/frameworks" href="https://docs.microsoft.com/en-us/dotnet/standard/frameworks">https://docs.microsoft.com/en-us/dotnet/standard/frameworks</a>
+For a list of target framework monikers, see [https://docs.microsoft.com/en-us/dotnet/standard/frameworks](https://docs.microsoft.com/en-us/dotnet/standard/frameworks)

-A fully working setup for .net core can be found <a href="http://hermit.no/net-core-setup/" target="_blank" rel="noopener">here</a>.
+A fully working setup for .net core can be found [here](http://hermit.no/net-core-setup/).

-10,11)  If you do have a vsix adapter installed, and you’re *<strong>not</strong>* targeting .net core, you don’t need to include the adapter in the csproj file.
-BUT – if you do target .net core, you *<strong>must</strong>* include the nuget adapter regardless of whether you have the vsix installed or not.  .Net core test projects do not work with vsix.
+10,11)  If you do have a vsix adapter installed, and you’re ***not*** targeting .net core, you don’t need to include the adapter in the csproj file.
+BUT – if you do target .net core, you ***must*** include the nuget adapter regardless of whether you have the vsix installed or not.  .Net core test projects do not work with vsix.

-6-8)  If you’re running under the .net framework target, and you run specific x86 or x64, that is *<strong>not</strong>* AnyCPU, then you must ensure that the test settings for the test runner is set to the same as the platform you have specified.
+6-8)  If you’re running under the .net framework target, and you run specific x86 or x64, that is ***not*** AnyCPU, then you must ensure that the test settings for the test runner is set to the same as the platform you have specified.

-For details on how to do this, see <a href="http://hermit.no/how-to-control-the-selection-of-test-runner-in-tfsvsts-making-it-work-with-x86x64-selected-targets/" target="_blank" rel="noopener">this blogpost</a>.
+For details on how to do this, see [this blogpost](http://hermit.no/how-to-control-the-selection-of-test-runner-in-tfsvsts-making-it-work-with-x86x64-selected-targets/).

 Note 1:  Most of the issues come from using x64,  as the deafault is x86

 Note 2: Using a runsettings file can be smart, as that makes it easier to make it work on your CI server.
-You can install <a href="https://marketplace.visualstudio.com/items?itemName=OsirisTerje.Runsettings-19151" target="_blank" rel="noopener">runsettings templates from here</a>.
+You can install [runsettings templates from here](https://marketplace.visualstudio.com/items?itemName=OsirisTerje.Runsettings-19151).

 &nbsp;
-<h3>Crash fixing</h3>
+#### Crash fixing

 All the above settings are user setup issues.
 If you’re still having issues, something in your system is not working properly, and preventing you from seeing your tests.
-If you have arrived here, and it still doesn’t work, there is <strong>one</strong> thing that you can try before you start diagnosing your system.
+If you have arrived here, and it still doesn’t work, there is **one** thing that you can try before you start diagnosing your system.

 Visual Studio maintain a cache of the text explorer extensions it is using.
 This cache can in some cases go corrupt, so that Visual Studio believes it is ok – but it really isn’t, and it breaks on you, and unfortunately it does so silently, that is by not showing any tests.

-The resolution to this was found by <a href="https://www.linkedin.com/in/lorenhalvorson/" target="_blank" rel="noopener">Loren Halvorsen</a>, and is documented in <a href="https://github.com/nunit/nunit3-vs-adapter/issues/261" target="_blank" rel="noopener">this issue at the NUnit adapter Github site.</a>
+The resolution to this was found by [Loren Halvorsen](https://www.linkedin.com/in/lorenhalvorson/), and is documented in [this issue at the NUnit adapter Github site.](https://github.com/nunit/nunit3-vs-adapter/issues/261)

 Since it is just a cache, you can just delete it, it will rebuild itself.
 Note that you need to close down all instances of Visual Studio, and in particular the vstest executables.

-You can also use the <a href="http://visualstudiogallery.msdn.microsoft.com/b8ba97b0-bb89-4c21-a1e2-53ef335fd9cb" target="_blank" rel="noopener">IFix</a> version 2 tool to do both the check and the actual fix on this.
+You can also use the [IFix](http://visualstudiogallery.msdn.microsoft.com/b8ba97b0-bb89-4c21-a1e2-53ef335fd9cb) version 2 tool to do both the check and the actual fix on this.

 What next?